NoNameWouldSuffice/new-softserve/README.md

-# new-softserve
+##Project is now archived.
+I have been away from this project for years and have no intention to continue developing it.

-The development of the Jackbord-python library starts here
+## new-softserve

-## Crash course documentation document available here: https://docs.google.com/document/d/1fniUAaZcdtHJZzuqJWjoJGyMrFEbRqHns_oaT8hcBl4/edit?usp=sharing
+### Crash course documentation document available here: https://docs.google.com/document/d/1fniUAaZcdtHJZzuqJWjoJGyMrFEbRqHns_oaT8hcBl4/edit?usp=sharing

 ### What softserve is: